Leryk1981/mova-4.0.0/README.md

 between services and agents;

-when recording episodes for audit and analysis.
+when recording episodes and security events for audit and analysis.

-Keep the MOVA core read-only from the perspective of executors: executors must adapt to MOVA, not rewrite it on the fly.
+Treat the MOVA core as read-only from the executor’s point of view:

+executors must adapt to MOVA, not rewrite it on the fly.

+Versioning and migration
+MOVA 4.1.0 is the canonical core spec in this repository.

+MOVA 4.0.0 documents have been moved to docs/archive/4.0.0/ and are frozen.

+All schemas in schemas/ use JSON Schema draft 2020-12.

+Future breaking changes to core schemas will use new ids (for example *_v2), not silent changes to existing ids.

+If you are migrating from earlier versions (including 4.0.0), use:

+docs/mova_4.1.0_core.md

+docs/mova_4.1.0_episodes_and_genetic_layer.md

+docs/mova_4.1.0_security_layer.md

+docs/mova_4.1.0_runtime_and_connectors.md

+as the normative reference points.

 Governance
-This repository is the canonical specification of MOVA 4.0.0, maintained by the original author.
+This repository is the canonical specification of MOVA 4.1.0, maintained by the original author.

 The core language (schemas, envelopes, global layer, verbs and normative documents in docs/) is a single-author spec.

 Feedback and questions are welcome via GitHub Issues.

-Pull Requests that change the core language (schemas, envelopes, global layer, verbs, or normative spec documents) are not accepted at this stage.
+Pull Requests that change the core language (schemas, envelopes, global layer, verbs, or normative spec documents) may be discussed, but acceptance is at the discretion of the author.

 Contributions to examples, tooling and non-normative notes are welcome.

-MOVA and the MOVA 4.0.0 specification were originally created and are maintained by Sergii Miasoiedov.
+MOVA and the MOVA 4.1.0 specification were originally created and are maintained by Sergii Miasoiedov.

 License
-The MOVA 4.0.0 specification and JSON Schemas in this repository are licensed under the Apache License, Version 2.0.
+The MOVA 4.1.0 specification and JSON Schemas in this repository are licensed under the Apache License, Version 2.0.

 You are free to use the specification and schemas in both commercial and non-commercial projects under the terms of this license.

-The canonical MOVA 4.0.0 language definition is maintained in this repository by the original author, Sergii Miasoiedov.
+The canonical MOVA 4.1.0 language definition is maintained in this repository by the original author.
 Commercial offerings around MOVA (tools, services, templates, certification, etc.) are provided separately and are not covered by this license.